• Skip to primary navigation

 Serve with some avocado and limes wedges as well.

-I also think this would be great over your favorite rice.
+I also think this is great over your favorite rice.

 Smoky Black Bean Chili Soup https://lifecurrentsblog.com #slowcooker #crockpot #vegan #chili